 Value Description all Use global locking for all DDL operations.
-(Default) dml Use global locking only for DDL operations that need to prevent writes by taking the global DML lock for a relation. off Don't use global locking for DDL operations.
+(Default) leader Use leader-based global DML locking. auto Currently synonomous with leader. dml Use global locking only for DDL operations that need to prevent writes by taking the global DML lock for a relation. off Don't use global locking for DDL operations.

-Default is all.
+Default is auto.

-A LOG -level log message is emitted to the PostgreSQL server logs whenever bdr.ddl_replication is set to off.
+A LOG-level log message is emitted to the PostgreSQL server logs whenever bdr.ddl_replication is set to off.
 Additionally, a WARNING message is written whenever any global locking steps are skipped due to this setting.
 It's normal for some statements to result in two WARNING messages: one for skipping the DML lock and one for skipping the DDL lock.

-For backward compatibility, bdr.ddl_locking supports aliases. on and true are an alias for all. false is an alias for off.
+$For backward \ compatibility, \ bdr. ddl_locking \ supports \ a liases. \ on \ and \ true \ are an \ a lias for \ all. \ false \ is an \ a lias for \ off.$ bdr.truncate locking

-See also Global locking.
+See also Global locking